igorp74/ToDo/README.md

           -d, --date    Date of the holiday (YYYY-MM-DD) (required) -n, --name    Name of the holiday (required) holiday list      List all holidays.
+      holiday del       Delete one or more holidays by ID or delete all.
+          --ids Comma-separated IDs or ID ranges of holidays to delete (e.g., '1,2,3-5,10') --all Delete all holidays

   `workhours`     Manage working hours.